Valentino Mazzola: Torino

-Mazzola would continue his form in the 1947–48 season, and after the first seven rounds, he was top scorer with eight goals.
+Mazzola would continue his form in the 1947–48 season, and after the first seven rounds, he was the top scorer with eight goals.
 On 5 October 1947, at the Stadio Nazionale in Rome, Torino closed the first half with a score of 1–0 for the Giallorossi; returning from the locker room, Torino scored seven goals in 25 minutes, three of which were scored by Mazzola, who was forced to leave the field prematurely, amid the applause of the entire stadium due to a thigh strain.
 His physical problems continued in the months of November and December, yet Mazzola continued to play, offering repeated discontinuous performances.
 On 23 May 1948, the match against Triestina in Trieste finished goalless; Mazzola refused to pass to his teammates, who showed impatience for his actions.
-Various interpretations of this event exist: besides the simple justification that the Mazzola wanted to rest, as he was tired and struggling with injuries, there were also rumours that he intended to end his relationship with Torino and move to Internazionale.
-Amidst this, Torino would go on to win their fourth consecutive title with five rounds in advance, with Mazzola scoring the decisive goal in a 4–3 win over Lazio.
+Various interpretations of this event exist: besides the simple justification that Mazzola wanted to rest, as he was tired and struggling with injuries, there were also rumours that he intended to end his relationship with Torino and move to Internazionale.
+Amidst this, Torino would go on to win their fourth consecutive title with five rounds to spare, with Mazzola scoring the decisive goal in a 4–3 win over Lazio.
 Mazzola finished the season with 25 goals as the second top scorer behind Giampiero Boniperti.

-At the end of the season, Torino were invited to play four friendly matches in Brazil by the Brazilian Football Confederation; Mazzola before leaving, on 29 June, announced in a radio interview his farewell to Torino, amid the dismay of the fans.
+At the end of the season, Torino were invited to play four friendly matches in Brazil by the Brazilian Football Confederation; Mazzola, before leaving, on 29 June, announced in a radio interview his farewell to Torino, amid the dismay of the fans.
 A few days before the start of the new season, scheduled for 19 September 1948, six Torino players, including Mazzola, did not return due to a contract dispute.
 Mazzola, included in the transfer list, would miss the first round of the season against Pro Patria.
 However, an agreement with the club was reached on 23 September, with Mazzola returning in a 3–2 loss to Atalanta, in which he scored.
-Mazzola would go on to score the winning goal in the derby, and offered a very positive performance seven days later in a 3–1 win at Padova, scoring a goal and leading the team alone to victory.
-In early 1949, he had to live with several muscular injuries which caused him to considerably reduce training and gain weight.
+Mazzola would go on to score the winning goal in the derby and offered a very positive performance seven days later in a 3–1 win at Padova, scoring a goal and leading the team alone to victory.
+In early 1949, he had to live with several muscular injuries, which caused him to considerably reduce training and gain weight.
 Despite not being able to fully recover, he scored four consecutive goals between January and February.
 On 24 April, in the 33rd round, against Bari (1–1), he scored the final goal of his career.
 On 30 April, Torino drew 0–0 at the San Siro against Inter; Mazzola, due to a strong sore throat with high fever and a form of angina, did not take part in the match.